abdulsmapara/mattermost-plugin-issue-resolver/README.md

 1. If a similar question/issue is not found or there is no accepted answer for the question on stackoverflow, then the bot tries to return a user who possesses the skill required to solve the issue.

-The following screenshot shows that the user's issue was "call c function from app python", which we understand requires the skills "C, Python".
-The bot suggests a user who has mentioned "C, Python" among his/her skills.
+The following screenshot shows that the user's issue was "call golang code from haskell", which we understand requires the skills "golang, haskell".
+The bot suggests a user who has mentioned "golang, haskell" among his/her skills.
 ![Suggestion-to-contact-a-User](https://github.com/abdulsmapara/Github-Media/blob/master/screenshot4.png)

 ## Features